etalisoft/data-tada/docs/api.parse.number.md

 - `required` - Rejectable.
 If required=true and the input is falsy the promise will reject with the corresponding 'required' message.
 - `min` - Rejectable.
 If the number < min the promise will reject with the corresponding 'min' message.
 - `max` - Rejectable.
 If the number > max the promise will reject with the corresponding 'max' message.
 - `validate` - Rejectable.
 If the validate function is specified and results in false, the promise will reject with the corresponding 'validate' message.
-Function signature: `(date)=>Boolean`.
+Function signature: `Number=>Boolean`.
 - `messages` - The messages that will be returned for each of the rejections.
 - `parse` - A function that tries to parse a number.